When Should Agile Teams Make Time for Innovation?

 Innovation: A Continuous Journey

-In conclusion, the question of when agile teams should make time for innovation is not a choice between one or the other, but rather a quest for integration.
+In conclusion, the question of when agile teams should make time for innovation is not a choice between one or the other but rather a quest for integration.
 Innovation should permeate every facet of an agile workflow, from sprint planning to retrospectives and dedicated innovation sprints.
-When organizations master this balance, they position themselves at the forefront of their industries, ready to conquer the challenges of today and tomorrow.
+When organizations master this balance, they position themselves at the forefront of their industries, ready to conquer today’s and tomorrow’s challenges.